By using Replypad, you agree to our Cookie Policy.

 Replypad is an email management tool designed for teams.
 It is a platform that brings all your and your team’s email communication to one place.

-Replypad provides the benefits of email, in addition to team collaboration tools, full transparency of the conversation life-cycle, and clear visibility of all interactions with the customer and your team.
+Replypad provides the benefits of email, in addition to team collaboration tools, full transparency of the ticket life-cycle, and clear visibility of all interactions with the customer and your team.

-In Replypad, we have a unique take on how conversations should be collaborated between team members.
+In Replypad, we have a unique take on how tickets should be collaborated between team members.
 We believe in a shared responsibility when addressing incoming messages.
-When you assign a conversation to a team member, this person is responsible for it; however, the whole team can still be involved by following the conversation or viewing it in the workspace.
+When you assign a ticket to a team member, this person is responsible for it; however, the whole team can still be involved by following the ticket or viewing it in the workspace.
 The entire team’s involvement makes everyone part of the effort of satisfying your customers.

 What is a Workspace?